sottorivalab/letter_Dentro_et_al_2021/README.md

-# Overdispersion in WGS influences subclonal reconstruction
+# Overdispersion in WGS influences subclonal reconstruction.

 This repository contains the code used to produce all the analyses and figures in the letter.
 The code has been organized into articles that can be accessed at the following [link](https://sottorivalab.github.io/letter_Dentro_et_al_2021/).